AdobeDocs/cja-apis/src/pages/endpoints/dataviews/index.md

 ---
 title: Dataviews APIs
-description: Manage CJA dataviews through APIs
+description: Manage CJA data views through APIs
 ---

 # Data views

-* GET multiple data views: Retrieves a list of data views for a specified company
+* [GET multiple data views](#get-multiple-data-views): Retrieves a list of data views for a specified company
-* GET a single data view: Retrieves information for a single data view
+* [GET a single data view](#get-a-single-data-view): Retrieves information for a single data view
-* POST validate a data view: Checks a data view for correct fields before creating
+* [POST validate a data view](#post-validate-a-data-view): Checks a data view for correct fields before creating
-* POST create a data view: Creates a data view with a JSON payload for a specified company
+* [POST create a data view](#post-create-a-data-view): Creates a data view with a JSON payload for a specified company
-* PUT copy a data view: Copies a data view
+* [PUT copy a data view](#put-copy-a-data-view): Copies a data view
-* PUT modify a data view: Modifies or updates a data veiw with new data
+* [PUT modify a data view](#put-modify-a-data-view): Modifies or updates a data view with new data
-* DELETE a data view: Removes a data view
+* [DELETE a data view](#delete-a-data-view): Removes a data view

 ## GET multiple data views